kamath/student-free-stuff/README.md

 * [Apple Products](https://www.apple.com/us-hed/shop) - get discounts on apple products upto $300
 * [DotTech Domains](http://get.tech/) - Get a free .tech domain for a year with free hosting.
 * [Prezi for Students](http://prezi.com/pricing/edu/) - Get a free version of Prezi to create unlimited presentations under their student plan.
+* [Notion](https://www.notion.so/students) - Notion is a notes taking application with a web and desktop app.
+The pro version is free for all students.
+Also supports code snippets (in plenty of languages) and github gists.
+If you're running Linux, check out [Lotion](https://github.com/puneetsl/lotion) to run it on desktop ([issue #1](https://github.com/puneetsl/lotion/issues/1) for offline capabilities).

 ## For most institutions
 Your school has probably told you about these already, but here goes anyway